Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Uyanga Bold (Voice)

 Úyanga Bold is an internationally acclaimed vocalist, composer and performing artist from Mongolia based in Los Angeles.
 COSMOPOLITAN Magazine nominated her as Best Female Singer of the Year.
 Uyanga is recognized for her work as a vocal soloist with the Masterpiece Experience and the Bucharest Symphony Orchestra performing Hans Zimmer’s “Batman: The Dark Knight” Suite with over twelve million views.
-She also sang on Disney and Google Japan projects, as well as on a special commission from the Boston Ballet which also garnered millions of views.
+She also sang on Disney and Google Japan projects, as well as on a special commission from the Boston Ballet, which also garnered millions of views.
 “Masterful range and consistency...” - Electronic Musicians Magazine; “Her voice harkens back to ancient civilizations” - FORBES Magazine; "Her musicality is virtuosic and her technical abilities are world class" - composer Dan Gross.
-Uyanga studied voice performance at the prestigious Berklee College of Music as the first Mongolian at the institution.
+Uyanga studied Berklee College of Music.

 Chase Flow (Voice)